Guest Post by Gina of GinaMPoirier.com

 These are all simple verses from the New Testament on basic topics that help lay the foundation of your kids’ faith.
 Once you get through these, I highly encourage you to explore more.

-Want a printable list of these Bible verses?
+Want a printable list of these Bible verses for kids?
 I (Gina) have these and many others in this collection.

 1. John 3:16